799B Dissertation (MRes) in Anthropology

 The module is a compulsory component of the MRes Social Anthropology, following on from the compulsory module Ethnographic Research Methods, and the Training Seminar and from region-specific, language, and other option modules taken on the programme.

 Students on the module will be assigned dissertation supervisors early in the year with whom topics are agreed.
 They meet fortnightly with their supervisors to produce a systematic review of the secondary and regional literature which forms an integral part of their dissertation.
 The dissertation (15,000 words) constitutes the main work in which students demonstrate the extent to which they have achieved the key learning outcomes of research training.

 In addition to discussing their dissertations with their supervisors, students present their dissertation work at the two-hour weekly Training Seminar, which runs through two terms and is convened by the Director of Doctoral Studies.
-Together the one-to-one supervision and the seminar is construed as dissertation preparation that reaches its writing stage in Term 3.
+Together the one-to-one supervision and the seminar serves to prepare students for writing their dissertation.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - To assess data and evidence critically from manuscripts and digital sources, solve problems of conflicting sources and conflicting interpretations, locate materials, use research sources (particularly research library catalogues) and other relevant sources;

 - Become precise and cautious in their assessment of evidence, and to understand through practice what documents can and cannot tell us;

 - To design a research project, set a timetable, understand the principles of fieldwork, and consider questions of ethics;